halon-extras/postmastery/README.md

 **Example**

-You can combine this function with our [httpbulk](https://github.com/halon-extras/httpbulk) plugin to send over the results reliably and in bulk to Postmastery.
+You can combine this function with our [http-bulk](https://github.com/halon-extras/http-bulk) plugin to send over the results reliably and in bulk to Postmastery.

-***httpbulk configuration***
+***http-bulk configuration***

 ```
 queues: